ydb-platform/ydb/ydb/docs/en/core/integrations/visualization/finebi.md

 # FineBI

-FineBI is a powerful big data analytics tool for everyone.
-FineBI allows data analysts to analyze and share data across your organization for informed decision-making.
+FineBI is a powerful big data analytics tool.
+FineBI allows organizations to analyze and share data for informed decision-making.
 It helps transform raw data into insightful visualizations, track KPIs, identify trends, and predict future outcomes.

-PostgreSQL compatibility mode in {{ ydb-short-name }} enables the use of [FineBI](https://intl.finebi.com/) to query and visualize data from {{ ydb-short-name }}.
+[PostgreSQL compatibility mode in {{ ydb-short-name }}](../../postgresql/intro.md) enables the use of [FineBI](https://intl.finebi.com/) to query and visualize data from {{ ydb-short-name }}.
 In this case FineBI works with {{ ydb-short-name }} just like with PostgreSQL.

 ## Prerequisites